rehno-lindeque/adt.js/README.markdown

   * Custom match functions (guards)
 * *adt.util.js* (Unreleased)
   * Higher order functions etc
+    * `iterSM` function evaluates nested evaluators like a state machine by iterating over its input (similar to a `foreach` loop, but with additional state)
-    * `iterate` function evaluates nested evaluators like a finite state machine over its input
+    * `mapSM` function evaluates nested evaluators like a state machine by mapping over its input (similar to `map`, but with additional state in the )
-    * `iterfold` function evaluates nested evaluators like a finite state machine while accumulating its results (similar to `fold` a.k.a.
-JavaScript's `array.reduce`, but given an ADT evaluators interface in the form of a finite state machine.
+    * `foldSM` function evaluates nested evaluators like a state machine while accumulating its results (similar to `fold` a.k.a.
+JavaScript's `array.reduce`, but with additional state.
 Related to `iteratee` in Haskell.)

 The simplest way to illustrate the utility of **adt.js** is to run through a couple of basic examples, using *only* constructors and evaluators.